zogzog/cubicweb/doc/book/en/development/devweb/internationalization.rst

   directory of your template.
 This command will of course not remove existing translations still in use.

-* `i18ninstance` recompile the translation catalogs of *one particular instance* (or of all instances) after the translation catalogs of its cubes have been updated.
+* `i18ninstance` recompiles the translation catalogs of *one particular instance* (or of all instances) after the translation catalogs of its cubes have been updated.
 This command is automatically called every time you create or update your instance.
 The compiled